 How Are They Treated?

 The most interesting part about pedunculated fibroids is that they are not often treated!
 If the fibroid is not causing pain or interrupting a pregnancy, then it’s not likely that it will be noticeable enough for treatment.
-However, should the fibroid become an issue, there treatment options that are available from the specialists at North Texas Fibroids.
+However, should the fibroid become an issue, there are many treatment options that are available from the specialists at North Texas Fibroids.